nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, existing tags other than the Favourite tag of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags (except the Favourite tag) by typing `t/` without specifying any tags after it.
+* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags (except the Favourite tag).
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Add Contacts as Favourites `addfav`